moderndive/nycflights23/README.md

 remotes::install_github("moderndive/nycflights23")
 ```

-When available on CRAN, the package will be available via
+The package is also available on CRAN via

 ```r
 install.packages("nycflights23")